Women grab limelight at India's Republic Day pageantry

 - Pageantry and protests -

-The parade was held against a backdrop of nationwide protests over a new citizenship law that critics say discriminates against minority Muslims, which make up 200 million people in India's 1.3 billion-strong population.
+The parade was held against a backdrop of nationwide protests over a new citizenship law that critics say discriminates against minority Muslims, who make up 200 million people in India's 1.3 billion-strong population.

-A 620-kilometre (385-mile) long human chain was planned in southern Kerala state later Sunday as a mark of protest against the Citizenship Amendment Act and a proposed National Register of Citizens.

-The two-hour showcase of military might and cultural diversity included everything from battle tanks and state-of-the-art weaponry to traditional dancers

 Money SHARMA, AFP